WebDevStudios/wds-bt/README.md

 Your contributions and [support tickets](https://github.com/WebDevStudios/wds-bt/issues) are welcome.
 Please see our [contributing guidelines](https://github.com/WebDevStudios/wds-bt/blob/main/CONTRIBUTING.md) before submitting a pull request.

 WDS BT is free software, and is released under the terms of the GNU General Public License version 2 or any later version.
 See [LICENSE.md](https://github.com/WebDevStudios/wds-bt/blob/main/LICENSE.md) for complete license.

 ***

+## Acknowledgement

+While the WDS-BT theme has evolved significantly, it was initially inspired by the [Powder](https://github.com/bgardner/powder) theme.
+We acknowledge and thank the creators of Powder for their work.

+***